Norman Bassette: Club career

 Norman Bassette rose through the ranks of Royal Excelsior Virton of the Belgian second division.
 When financial troubles (not even being awarded a professional license for the 2020–21 season) struck Virton, Bassette joined the French Ligue 2 side of Stade Malherbe Caen in the summer of 2020.
-He started playing with the under-17, during a season where very few youth games were played because of the covid pandemic.
-He signed a full-time 3-years contract with the Norman club at the end of the season.
+He started playing with the under-17, during a season where very few youth games were played because of the COVID-19 pandemic.
+He signed a full-time 3-year contract with the Norman club at the end of the season.

 Having started the 2021–22 season playing with the National 2 reserve team, Bassette was soon called to the first team, in late August 2021.
 He made his professional debut for Caen on the 11 September 2021, replacing Johann Lepenant in a 2-1 home Ligue 2 loss against Pau FC.

+On 21 August 2024, Bassette joined Championship side Coventry City for an undisclosed fee, signing a four-year deal.

+On 1 September 2025, Bassette joined Ligue 2 club Reims on loan for the 2025–26 season.

 International career

-Bassette received his first call to the Belgium under-18 team on the 23 August 2021, playing the two games against Norway and Sweden as a starter in early September.
+Bassette received his first call to the Belgium under-18 team on 23 August 2021, playing the two games against Norway and Sweden as a starter in early September.

+Bassette made his debut for the Belgium national team on 17 November 2024 in a Nations League game against Israel at the Bozsik Aréna in Hungary.
+He substituted Arne Engels in added time, as Israel won 1–0.

 Style of play

-Norman Bassette mainly plays as a centre-forward, soon proving to be a very prolific goalscorer in Caen's youth teams, where he was compared to his young teammate Andréas Hountondji.
+Bassette mainly plays as a centre-forward and was a very prolific goal-scorer for Caen's youth teams, where he was compared to his young teammate Andréas Hountondji.